TOXIC METALS AND

 5. Food refining and processing almost always reduce the mineral content of our food.
 Whole wheat flour, when milled to make white flour, loses 40% of its chromium, 86% of its manganese, 89% of its cobalt, 78% of its zinc and 48% of its molybdenum.
 Refining cane into sugar causes even greater losses.
 EDTA may be added to frozen foods to retain their color.
 However, this chelating agent removes minerals that otherwise would cause the surface minerals to ‘tarnish’, discoloring the vegetables.

 As a result of the above, according to Dr. Weston Price, DDS, author of Nutrition and Physical Degeneration, primitive man ate 5 to 11 times the amount of the essential minerals in his diet as modern man .
 The term 'empty calories' aptly describes most of our food today, even most natural foods.
-Organically grown is better, but varies and most organic food is still hybridized varieties.
-Newer genetically modified crops could be better in some ways, but some are worse.
+Newer genetically-modified crops are even worse.
+Organically grown is almost always better.
+However, it can vary and many organic foods are still hybridized varieties.

 For a more complete list of sources for each of the major toxic metals organized by the metal, see the Reference Guide at the end of this article.